WeiHao97/DIVA/robustness/README.md

         ``Total: {} \t Success: {} \t Q_W:{} \t FP_W:{} \t Robust_acc: {:.2f}``

-        - Success/Total gives the success rate evaluated in the paper
+        - Success/Total gives the success rate and Robust\_acc gives the robustness accuracy evaluated in the paper evaluated in the paper.Q\_W and FP\_W gives the number of mis-predictions by the full-precision and the quantized model after attack.

     - Generate the attack using DIVA and output the above metrics
-    - The result will show the success rate of DIVA is higher than PGD, but the robust accuracies of the two are close.